 - TENS (transcutaneous electrical nerve stimulation) units

 Surgery for tailbone pain (coccygectomy) is rarely necessary or recommended unless symptoms are severe or conservative treatments aren’t effective.
 Part of the reason for the reluctance to perform the procedure is because recovery is typically a long, uncomfortable process due to the location of the tailbone.
-Making an effort to avoid direct blows to the base of the spine and eating foods that naturally ease tissue inflammation may help minimize the risk of experiencing coccydynia and the need for back surgery.
-Los Angeles residents who are seeking a solution to their tailbone pain may want to meet with a spine specialist.
+Making an effort to avoid direct blows to the base of the spine and eating foods that naturally ease tissue inflammation may help minimize the risk of experiencing coccydynia.
+The need for a detailed overview from Los Angeles spine surgery experts can be helpful for those who are seeking a solution to their tailbone pain may want to meet with a spine specialist.

 At the Spine Institute Center, we specialize in a wide variety of procedures, from spinal fusion to spinal decompression.
 Los Angeles patients can trust in Dr. Bae to diagnose the source of their pain and determine an effective method for finding relief.
 Call our office today at 310-828-7757 to schedule an in-person evaluation.